richb-hanover/create-qstudio-macos-app/README.md

 ## How it works

-The script bundles the qStudio `.jar` file, the `prqlc` compilers for both for x86 and arm64 (Apple Silicon), an icon for the application, and the necessary startup script.
+The script bundles the QStudio `.jar` file, the `prqlc` compilers for both for x86 and arm64 (Apple Silicon), an icon for the application, and the necessary startup script.
-It also sets the Finder version info to the string "qStudio VERSION - prqlc VERSION".
+It also sets the Finder version info to the string "QStudio VERSION - prqlc VERSION".

 The build script runs on any Linux/macOS computer.
 In addition to the shell, it requires `python3`.